 Stay Home if you are Sick

 Staff and visitors should stay home if they feel sick or have a fever.
 This helps protect everyone in the hospital.

 If you think you were exposed to chickenpox, the flu, or any other infections, stay home.

 Remember, what may seem like just a little cold to you can be a big problem for someone who is sick and in the hospital.
-If you are not sure if it is safe to visit, call your doctor or nurse and ask them about your symptoms before you visit the hospital.
+If you are not sure if it is safe to visit, call your provider and ask them about your symptoms before you visit the hospital.

 Anybody who visits a hospital patient who has an isolation sign outside their door should stop at the nurses' station before entering the patient's room.

 Isolation precautions create barriers that help prevent the spread of germs in the hospital.
 They are needed to protect you and the patient you are visiting.
 The precautions are also needed to protect other patients in the hospital.